flokk.

 Beetroot Sauvage

 Pick up lunch at this well-regarded vegetarian and vegan cafe a short walk from Holyrood Park, known for its hearty soups, filled rolls, and generous cakes.
-It is a good spot to fuel up before heading
+It is a good spot to fuel up before heading into the park, and the relaxed counter-service format is easy with kids.

 food_and_drink